dotnet/csharplang/proposals/top-level-statements.md

 ### Scope of top-level local variables and local functions

-Even though top-level local variables and functions are "wrapped" into the generated entry point method, they should still be in scope throughout the program in every compilation unit.
+Even though top-level local variables and functions are "wrapped" into the generated entry point method, they should still be in-scope throughout the program in every compilation unit.
 For the purpose of simple-name evaluation, once the global namespace is reached:
 - First, an attempt is made to evaluate the name within the generated entry point method and